abh1-0/oplus-battery/README.md

 ## Q: Will this improve battery life?

 Yes.
-Especially on MediaTek Dimensity devices where loggers and telemetry are extremely aggressive.
+Especially on MediaTek Dimensity devices running OPlus ports, where loggers, AI analytics, and telemetry are extremely aggressive.

 ---

 ## Q: Will notifications break?

-No.

-The module does NOT touch:
-- Google Play Services
-- Android notification framework
-- FCM services
+No. The module does NOT touch Google Play Services, the Android notification framework, or FCM services.
+Gaming networks (`nas`, `nhs`) are strictly preserved.

 ---

 ## Q: Can this break OTA updates?

-No.
-Everything is system-less.
+No. Everything is system-less.

 ---

 ## Q: Why does this reduce heating?

-Because hidden services continuously wake CPU cores even while idle.
+Because hidden services continuously wake CPU cores and read network states even while idle.
+Stopping them reduces background scheduling, thermal load, storage writes, and wakelocks.

-Stopping them reduces:
-- background scheduling
-- thermal load
-- storage writes
-- wakelocks

 ---

 ## Q: Does this work on Snapdragon?

 Partially.

-But the module is mainly optimized for MediaTek Dimensity platforms.
+But the module is heavily optimized for MediaTek Dimensity and OPlus specific daemons.

 ---

 ## Q: Can I uninstall safely?

 Yes.
 Disable/remove the module and reboot.
 Everything reverts automatically.

 ---